 On February 8, 2001, we announced a series of actions to streamline support for our voiceband business and sharpen our focus on emerging growth sectors.
-These measures were part of a restructuring program to return the company to profitability and operational effectiveness and included a reduction in worldwide headcount of approximately 7 research and development employees, 9 sales and marketing employees and 6 general and administrative employees, a hiring freeze and cost containment programs.
-The restructuring resulted in \$524,000 of charges consisting of severance and employment related costs for the three months ended March 31, 2001.
+These measures were part of a restructuring program to return the company to profitability and operational effectiveness and included a reduction in worldwide headcount of 7 research and development employees, 9 sales and marketing employees and 6 general and administrative employees, a hiring freeze and cost containment programs.
+On May 1, 2001, we announced a new business structure that will result in greater focus for our activities with a significantly reduced workforce.
+13 research and development employees, 13 sales and marketing employees and 12 general and administrative employees were eliminated as a part of this reorganization.
+The restructuring resulted in \$1.6 million and \$2.1 million of charges for the three and six months ended June 30, 2001, consisting of severance and employment related costs and costs related to closure of excess facilities as a result of the reduction in force.